Ilisiakos F.C.: General Info

-The club is approaching a remarkable milestone, celebrating nearly 100 years of history, tradition, and community impact.
+The club is marking its centenary, having operated for nearly 100 years since its establishment.

-With a strong local foundation, Ilysiakos continues to pursue growth, aiming to compete at higher levels in Greek and European competitions.
-Inspired by small clubs abroad that have achieved extraordinary success, the club seeks to combine strategic planning, investment in youth talent, and infrastructure development to reach new heights in all its sporting departments.
+With a strong local foundation, Ilysiakos mission is to pursue growth, with the goal to compete at higher levels in Greek and European competitions.
+Inspired by clubs of a similar size in of European associations who have achieved footballing and financial success, the club seeks to combine strategic planning, investment in youth talent, and sporting infrastructure development to find success both on and off the pitch.